The best sunscreens for mature skin, reviewed by a 40+ beauty editor who’s tried almost all of them

 How we tested the best sunscreens for mature skin

-We looked for formulas that tick multiple boxes: protection, performance, and skincare benefits, while also feeling great on the skin.
+Choosing the best sunscreens for mature skin isn't only about the SPF number on the bottle (although that’s important too).
+And so, when testing, we looked for formulas that tick multiple boxes: protection, performance, and skincare benefits, while also feeling great on the skin.
 If we wouldn’t happily wear it every day, it didn’t make the cut.
 That meant ruling out anything overly greasy, heavily fragranced or prone to pilling under makeup.
 The best sunscreens are usually the ones you forget you’re even wearing.
-Here's what we considered when testing:

-- Broad-spectrum SPF 30 or higher: This is the gold standard for daily use, shielding skin from both UVA (ageing) and UVB (burning) rays.
+- Broad-spectrum protection & SPF 30+: This is the gold standard for daily use, shielding skin from both UVA (ageing) and UVB (burning) rays.

-- Non-comedogenic and non-drying textures: Heavy, greasy SPFs can feel uncomfortable, while some matte formulas can exaggerate fine lines.
-We tested for textures that layer well under makeup and don’t settle into creases.
+- Non-comedogenic, non-drying textures: Heavy, greasy SPFs can feel uncomfortable, while some matte formulas can exaggerate the appearance of fine lines.
+We looked out for textures that layer well under makeup and don’t settle into any creases.

-- No white cast: Whether you’re fair or deep-toned, the best sunscreens should disappear into the skin.
+- No white cast: Whether you’re fair or deep-toned, the best sunscreens should disappear into and appear undetectable on skin.
 We considered both mineral and chemical formulas and tested them across a range of skin tones.

 Expert panel

-46-year-old beauty editor Charley Williams-Howitt has fair skin with numerous freckles.
-She has noticed areas of hyperpigmentation and clusters of uneven skin tone.
+46-year-old beauty editor Charley Williams-Howitt has freckled skin with areas of hyperpigmentation and clusters of uneven skin tone.
 She has also noted that certain parts of her complexion are drier than usual.
 “I am very vigilant at protecting my face from the sun at this stage in my life and wear a high SPF every day,” she says.
 “However, I now look to more hardworking sunscreens that have additional skin-loving ingredients to help tackle fine lines, as well as offer protection.”

-Gina Baker is Germaine de Capuccini go-to skincare expert, who has over 35 years of experience in the salon and spa industry.
+Gina Baker is skincare brand Germaine de Capuccini's go-to skincare expert, and has over 35 years of experience in the salon and spa industry.

-A fully qualified Specialist Dermatologist who works with skincare brand Eudelo, Dr Hiva Fassihi is registered with the General Medical Council and is consultant dermatologist at St John’s Institute of Dermatology at Guy’s and St Thomas’ NHS Foundation Trust.
+A fully qualified specialist dermatologist, Dr Hiva Fassihi is registered with the General Medical Council and is a Consultant Dermatologist at St John’s Institute of Dermatology at Guy’s and St Thomas’ NHS Foundation Trust.
+She also works at Welbeck and Eudelo in London.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.